FoXS

 • Determination of biologically relevant state from the crystals

-The input to the webserver is a PDB format file and experimental SAXS profile (if available).
+The input to the webserver is a PDB or mmCIF format file and experimental SAXS profile (if available).
 FoXS computes the theoretical profile and outputs it as a text file and as a plot of intensity (log scale) vs. q.
 The profile is computed using Debye formula for spherical scatterers [5].

 Debye formula